w3c/ttml2/ttml2/spec/README.txt

 If you're Not the Editor but want to push a change, omit steps 7 and 8 and replace with:

-9. Email the Editor notifying of the changes so that the Editor can review and rebuild the ED.
+9. Email the Editor notifying of the changes so that the Editor can review your change and push the regenerated ED.

+--
+When committing, you can enter multi-line commit messages more easily by omitting the -m argument; you can then edit your message in your standard editor (e.g. vi).

+Commit messages should have at least a first line be preceded by [ttml] with a summary of the changes.
+Subsequent lines can be used for further detail.